Kong/docs.konghq.com/app/_src/gateway/production/access-control/start-securely.md

 admin_listen = 0.0.0.0:8001, 0.0.0.0:8444 ssl
 ```

+Kong Manager uses the Sessions plugin in the background.
-⚠️**Important:** the Sessions Plugin requires a secret and is configured securely by default.
+This plugin (configured with `admin_gui_session_conf`) requires a secret and is configured securely by default.

 * Under all circumstances, the `secret` must be manually set to a string.
 * If using HTTP instead of HTTPS, `cookie_secure` must be manually set to `false`.
 {% if_version lte:3.1.x %}